Littlewood, Paley and Almost-Orthogonality: a theory well ahead of its time: Littlewood--Paley theory in PDE and Geometric Measure Theory

-Littlewood--Paley theory and quadratic expressions such as the area function were, in their nascence, intimately connected to complex function theory and to boundary value problems for harmonic functions on the upper half-plane.
-It it therefore unsurprising that they continue to play a key role in the more modern and refined study of boundary value problems for elliptic and parabolic PDE, including those with rough coefficients, and on domains with rough boundaries where the boundary data is in $L^p$.
 The analogue of the Hilbert transform in the classical setting becomes a singular integral -- a Cauchy-type integral -- associated to a rough (hyper-)surface,\footnote{It is to be noted that this is a quite different generalisation from $H_\Gamma$ discussed above.} and the study of such involves the development of singular integral theory going beyond the treatment of David, Journ\'e and Semmes.
 Calder\'on established the boundedness of the Cauchy integral along curves with small Lipschitz constant, and Coifman, McIntosh and Meyer did so for arbitrary Lipschitz curves.
 David, Jones and Semmes pioneered the study of still rougher curves and surfaces.
 The geometric measure theory of such surfaces begins to play a critical role: boundedness of such a singular integral operator turns out to be closely related to uniform rectifiability of the underlying surface.
 Quadratic expressions, along with Carleson measures, feature throughout the development, including in the celebrated solution of the Kato square root problem by Auscher, Hofmann, Lacey, McIntosh and Tchamitchian, pushing the theory of singular integrals to its limits, see for example \cite{Hofmann}; and also Tolsa's solution of the Painlev\'e problem\footnote{The Painlev\'e problem was one of the initial motivations behind the study of the Cauchy integral on Lipschitz graphs and uniformly rectifiable sets.}, see \cite{Tolsa}.
 See also \cite{Verdera}, Sections 7 and 8.